overandor/gptme-agent-template/knowledge/agent-forking.md

 ## Overview

-Bob's architecture serves as a foundation for creating new agents through forking.
+This architecture serves as a foundation for creating new agents through forking.
 Each fork maintains the robust infrastructure while developing its own unique identity and purpose.

 ## Quick Start